Ezward/Esp32CameraRover2/README.md

 - Obstacle recognition and avoidance (Tensorflow.js)

 ### What would you like to see?
-- Ddd an enhancement request to the github issues.
+- Add an enhancement request to the github issues.
 That can begin the discussion.
 It would be great to know how you want to use the rover.
 - Before you add a new issue, please search the current issues to see if there is one that covers your concern.
 If there is, add to that discussion.
 Thanks.